HYALURONIC ACID AND FACIAL ENHANCEMENT

 • Chemical peels to exfoliate and treat imperfections.

-• Mesotherapy to deeply hydrate and revitalize the skin.
+• Mesotherapy to hydrate and revitalize the skin in depth.

 • Skinboosters (fluid hyaluronic acid) to smooth and plump the skin.

-• Laser treatments to correct pigmentation spots and improve skin texture.
+• The laser to correct pigment spots and improve skin quality.

 These techniques are suitable for all skin types, helping to even out the complexion, reduce irregularities, and provide a long-lasting glow.